 We have lunch here before departing across the channel towards our destination for the night, North Stradbroke Island.

 Dugongs, turtles, and dolphins frequent the waters and the island itself is known for its abundant bird and animal life largely undisturbed by pollution, development and nosey humans.

 Our overnight accommodation is in cabins at Amity Point on North Stradbroke Island.

 The Channel Crossing - Straddie to Moreton

-Once we're safely across, our destination for lunch is Kooringal.
+Once we're safely across, our destination for an early lunch is Kooringal.
 We paddle north and find a campsite on the beach at the foot of the towering sandhills that look west across to the Glasshouse Mountains and Brisbane.

 This is our night of true wilderness underneath a starry summer sky.

 After two days at sea, our paddle along the western shore of Moreton Island is our last of true solitude, with our destination, the bustling resort of Tangalooma.

 Warm showers, fresh water on tap and a hearty meal are your rewards for completing an adventure that very few people from South East Queensland have even considered.